MikCil/invisible-cities/README.md

 ## Repository Contents

 ### Data
 For copyright reasons, it is not possible to share the dataset containing all city descriptions from Le Città Invisibili, organized by overall ID, Category, Category ID and Chapter.
+A private version of the dataset is stored on Zenodo: https://doi.org/10.5281/zenodo.14995918 (warning: contains author information)
-However, all network data is stored in the directory `network_data/`.
+All network data is freely accessible and stored in the directory `network_data/`.

 ### Code
 - `main.py`: Processes the JSON corpus and generates CSV files containing nodes and edges for: